3560 WATSON 3560 WATSON (Vancomycin hydrochloride 125 mg (base))

 Pill imprint 3560 WATSON 3560 WATSON has been identified as Vancomycin hydrochloride 125 mg (base).

-Vancomycin is used in the treatment of bacterial infection; methicillin-resistant staphylococcus aureus infection; skin or soft tissue infection; bone infection; bacteremia (and more), and belongs to the drug class glycopeptide antibiotics.
+Vancomycin is used in the treatment of bacterial infection; methicillin-resistant staphylococcus aureus infection; bone infection; clostridial infection; skin or soft tissue infection (and more), and belongs to the drug class glycopeptide antibiotics.
 Risk cannot be ruled out during pregnancy.
-Vancomycin 125 mg (base) is not subject to the Controlled Substances Act.
+Vancomycin 125 mg (base) is not a controlled substance under the Controlled Substance Act (CSA).

 More about vancomycin

 - Vancomycin capsules

 Related treatment guides

 Every effort has been made to ensure that the information provided is accurate, up-to-date, and complete, but no guarantee is made to that effect.
 If you have questions about the drugs you are taking, check with your doctor, nurse or pharmacist.